 After crossing the finish line all crews must proceed through Putney Bridge and Fulham Rail Bridge before turning.
 This is a most important safety requirement and failure to comply will result in disqualification.

-Due to the ongoing Tideway Tunnel works, the arch of Putney Bridge closest to the Surrey shore (arch number 5) is closed for approximately five years.
+Due to the ongoing Tideway Tunnel works, the arch of Putney Bridge closest to the Surrey shore (arch number 5) is closed 2018-2022.
 Therefore, crews will be required to return through the next arch (number 4), and pass in front of Putney Pier.
 The route behind the Pier will not be available for use.
 It is absolutely imperative that all crews obey the instructions of the marshals in the finish area.

 In the event of significant congestion in the finish area, it is possible that some crews will be requested to turn on to the Middlesex bank, and queue along the Fulham Wall until they can safely cross to Surrey.
 Crews should be prepared for this possibility, and follow the instructions of marshals accordingly.